-- Any company who wishes to manufacture, import, and/or wholesale any registered products needs to have a Manufacturer’s Licence, Import Licence, and/or Wholesaler’s License.
+- Any company that wishes to manufacture, import, and/or wholesale any registered product should have a Manufacturer’s Licence, Import Licence, and/or Wholesaler’s License.

-- The application form must be submitted with the supporting documents.
+- The company or sponsor needs to submit an application form with supporting documents.
 For the complete list of documents please click on the link below to download the report.

 - The processing fee shall not be refundable.
 The processing fee of an application for a Manufacturer’s License is RM1,000.00 and RM500.00 for an Import License or a Wholesaler’s License.

-- Each license is valid for one one year.
+- Each license is valid for one year.